opennetworkinglab/ngsdn-tutorial/EXERCISE-1.md

-# Exercise 1: P4Runtime basics
+# Exercise 1: P4Runtime Basics

 This exercise provides a hands-on introduction to the P4Runtime API.
 You will be asked to:

-1. Take a look at the starter P4 code
+1. Look at the P4 starter code
-2. Compile it for the BMv2 software switch and understand the output (the P4Info and BMv2 JSON files)
+2. Compile it for the BMv2 software switch and understand the output (P4Info and BMv2 JSON files)
 3. Start Mininet with a 2x2 topology of `stratum_bmv2` switches
 4. Use the P4Runtime Shell to manually insert table entries in one of the